The Rogue Prince (House of the Dragon): Critical response

-The episode received generally positive reviews.
+The episode received mostly positive reviews.
 On the review aggregator Rotten Tomatoes, it holds an approval rating of 85% based on 122 reviews, with an average rating of 7.4/10.
 The site's critical consensus said, "Stolen dragon eggs and awkward matchmaking add up to an installment that is designed to lay foundations rather than dazzle in its own right, but 'The Rogue Prince' succeeds in nesting juicy conflicts."

 Helen O'Hara of IGN gave the episode a rating of 8 out of 10 and said, "House Of The Dragon's holds its strong momentum in its second week.
 This episode mostly moves pieces into new, more dangerous places – but some of those pieces are dragons so who cares?"
 She also highlighted the confrontation at Dragonstone between Daemon and Rhaenyra as "the best moment of the series so far" and praised Condal's writing and Ifans' performance.
 Writing for Rolling Stone, Sean T. Collins summarized the episode with: "Striking imagery, compelling intrigue, humane performances: Put it all together and you've got some damn fine fantasy television.
 And with a new queen on the way and war on the horizon, we have a feeling things are about to get wild in Westeros once again."
 He also praised the performances, particularly Considine's and Alcock's.

 In a mixed review, Alec Bojalad of Den of Geek rated it two and a half out of five stars.
 He deemed it as a "talky" episode that is weaker than the premiere episode and said, "an awkward hour of television that doesn't fully extinguish the show's hopes of being a worthy heir to the Iron Throne."
 However, he praised its production value, visuals, the confrontation between Rhaenyra and Daemon, and the final scene between Corlys and Daemon.
 Grading the episode with a "C+," Jenna Scherer of The A.V.
 Club stated the episode was "talky" and made up of "85-percent courtly machinations" while praising the confrontation between Daemon and Rhaenyra, writing that the show "desperately needs more scenes" like it as the show's focus on conversations and palace intrigue were becoming "boring."
-Vulture's Hillary Kelly gave it a rating of three out of five and called it, "heavy on exposition and light on fornication," and also praised the confrontation at Dragonstone, saying, "there is finally some delicious, vicious tension in the air."
+Vultures Hillary Kelly gave it a rating of three out of five and called it, "heavy on exposition and light on fornication," and also praised the confrontation at Dragonstone, saying, "there is finally some delicious, vicious tension in the air."

+A subsequent article by Inverse reacted to King Viserys undergoing maggot therapy on his badly infected fingers.
+In the article Dr. Yamni Nigam, professor of health care science at Swansea University, pointed out that maggot therapy has not only been a real-life practice for millennia but has seen a large scale revival in the past 40 years, FDA approved to treat chronic ulcers and other conditions.
+Dr. Nigam expressed her concern, however, that viewers would become disgusted by its use in this episode, when it has in truth saved many patients' limbs from amputation.